 Comfort is a difficult subject when it comes to comparing the oral appliance to a CPAP.
 The level of comfort experienced by users will vary from one patient to another.

 There is certainly no shortage of people reporting that their CPAP is difficult to sleep with due to the mask on their face and air constantly blowing down their throat.
-These people typically abandon use after just a weeks or few days.
+These people typically abandon use after just weeks or few days.

 By the same token, there are plenty of oral appliance users claim that their device makes their jaw sore and causes drooling throughout the night.